 Fetch also introduced a new "Specials" tab in its movie rental service, where 18 films will be available to rent for $2.95 at any given time.

-But for viewers who want more than just the latest blockbusters, Fetch also provides the Movie Box service, which includes 30 movies to stream for free.
+For viewers who want more than just the latest blockbusters, Fetch also provides the Movie Box service, which includes 30 movies to stream for free.
 Every day a new movie is added, which is available for 30 days before being taken off the service.

 The movie selection doesn't include any new releases, and the quality of films vary, but there are plenty of watchable (and award winning) films on offer.
 While we tested, you could watch The Last King of Scotland or Independance Day as two out of the thirty films.